+The first step to identifying: Do you see spotting on your leaf blades?
 If you see spotting on your leaf blades—which can eventually bleed together to turn the entire leaf brown—suspect Brown Patch is invading your lawn.

-- Closely mown grasses: Any grass you should cut short, like some Zoysias, will show circular rings of brown patches and an expanding gray ring on the outer edge—most noticeable when the grass is damp, especially in the early morning hours.
+Closely mown grasses: Any grass you should cut short, like some Zoysias, will show circular rings of brown patches and an expanding gray ring on the outer edge—most noticeable when the grass is damp, especially in the early morning hours.

 High-cut grasses: Grasses that are kept taller often exhibit circular or nearly circular brown areas, but without the visible details of gray exterior.

 Your yard can (and if you have it, most likely did) become infected during a period of cooler temperatures.
 The disease can take hold and develop well below 80 degrees Fahrenheit, but doesn’t spread and become apparent to the naked eye until temperatures and humidity levels rise.
 Dew, mist, or rain on leaf blades in these conditions can contribute to the rise of Brown Patch.

 Proper watering in midday to prevent wet grass at night may be of some, but limited benefit.
 Proper mowing on a frequent basis to promote air movement and drying of the leaf blades may be of more benefit when battling Brown Patch.

 To schedule a consultation with one of our PhD-Certified Specialists, call 866.688.6722 or visit TruGreen.com.
-You’ll be on your way to finding out how to remedy that sad, brown lawn and rebuild the healthy, green lawn you’ll love.
+You’ll be on your way to finding out how to remedy that sad, brown lawn, and rebuild the healthy, green lawn you can enjoy day after day.